-In melena, however, the blood causes the stools to turn black and tarry, indicating that the source of bleeding is in the stomach or upper small intestine, and the blood has been partially digested.
+In the case of melena, the blood causes the stools to turn black and tarry, indicating that the source of bleeding is in the stomach or upper small intestine, and the blood has been partially digested.

 There are numerous possible causes of dog bloody stools - some are more serious than others.
 Below are some common causes of hematochezia and melena.

-A common cause of hematochezia is some kind of injury or trauma to the anus or the anal area (e.g. getting bitten in the hindquarters during a dog fight).
+A common cause of dog having bright red bloody stool is due to some kind of injury or trauma to the anus or the anal area (e.g. getting bitten in the hindquarters during a dog fight).
 It may also be due to a ruptured anal sac abscess.

-Dogs with tails that set low and carried close to the body (e.g. German Shepherds) are prone to a condition called perianal fistulas which are infected lesions caused possibly by inflammation of the sweat and sebaceous glands in and around the anus.
+Dogs with tails that set low and carried close to the body (e.g. German Shepherds) are prone to a condition called perianal fistulas.
+These are infected lesions caused possibly by inflammation of the sweat and sebaceous glands in and around the anus.

-In all these cases, the blood in stools does not come from the inside of the dog's body.
+In all these cases, the blood in the dog's stool does not come from the inside of the dog's body.

 When you see bright red blood in your dog stool, therefore, first check the anal area to find out where the blood is coming from.

 If it is from an injury in the anal area, try to stop the bleeding and disinfect the area.
 Get to the vet for further treatment.

 Bacterial infections such as Salmonella, E. Coli, and viral infections such as parvovirus and corona virus can also cause puppies and dogs passing bright red bloody stool.

 Eating too much, eating spoilt foods or food intolerance and food allergies can sometimes cause bloody stools in puppies and dogs.
 Usually the dog will also vomit, have stomach cramps, and diarrhea.